2016 Summer Olympics: Opening ceremony

-The opening ceremony took place at Maracana Stadium on 5 August 2016, directed by Fernando Meirelles, Daniela Thomas, and Andrucha Waddington.
+The opening ceremony took place at Maracanã Stadium on 5 August 2016, directed by Fernando Meirelles, Daniela Thomas, and Andrucha Waddington.
 The ceremony highlighted aspects of Brazilian history and culture, and featured a segment narrated by Fernanda Montenegro and Judi Dench with an appeal to environmental conservation and the prevention of global warming.
 The crowd in the stadium numbered 60,000 and the event was broadcast to an estimated global audience of three billion.

 The ceremony included the inaugural presentation of the Olympic Laurel, an honor bestowed by the IOC on those that have made "significant achievements in education, culture, development and peace through sport"; the trophy was awarded to Kenyan athlete Kipchoge Keino.
 The Games were officially opened by the acting president of Brazil, Michel Temer.

 The Olympic cauldron was lit by long-distance runner Vanderlei Cordeiro de Lima, the men's marathon bronze medalist at the 2004 Olympics, who had also received the IOC's Pierre de Coubertin medal for sportsmanship after being attacked by a spectator and losing his lead in the race.
 The cauldron was originally expected to be lit by Brazilian footballer Pelé, but he declined to participate due to health problems.

 Following the opening ceremony, a public cauldron was lit in front of the Candelária Church by Jorge Gomes, a 14-year-old Brazilian athlete who had escaped from poverty to train as a runner.

 Sports

-The 2016 Summer Olympic program featured 28 sports encompassing 306 events.
-The number of events in each discipline is noted in parentheses.
+The 2016 Summer Olympic program featured 28 sports encompassing 306 medal events.
+The number of events in each of 42 discipline is noted in parentheses.